zyfan1228/zyfan1228.github.io/_pages/about.md

   - /about.html
 ---

 I'm a master's student from the School of Computer Science and Technology at UESTC, majoring in Computer Technology.
-My research intrest includes computer vision, imgae fusion and snapshot compressive imaging.
+My research intrest includes computer vision, image fusion and snapshot compressive imaging.